-Mitigation Measure BIO-2 Develop a Mitigation Strategy for ESHAs: Caltrans would develop a strategy to offset impacts to ESHAs prior to construction if permanent impacts were anticipated to occur.
+Mitigation Measure BIO-2 Develop a Mitigation Strategy for ESHAs: Caltrans would develop a strategy to offset impacts to ESHAs during the permitting phase if permanent impacts were anticipated to occur.
 Strategies may include on-site or off-site habitat restoration, purchasing credits at an approved conservation bank, contributing to a property acquisition, or other beneficial measures that would contribute to the recovery of ESHAs.